 | Mana | Mana % | Purple | Special-spam monsters |

 Critical distinction: Strength and Life runes boost percentages.
 Speed runes can be either flat (+X speed) or percentage-based, and which you want depends on the monster’s base speed.
-Team Speed runes grant a percentage boost to the entire team’s speed, which stacks multiplicatively with individual Speed runes.
+Team Speed runes grant a percentage boost to the entire team’s speed, stacking multiplicatively with individual Speed runes.

 Rune Quality Tiers